KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Last tested:** <VersionHl date="2021-02-04" />

 **Finding:**
-Skills with hitlag behave differently for Electrocharged than skills without hitlag.
+Skills with hitlag behave differently for Electrocharged than Skills without hitlag.
 This may also affect other elements, only tested with Electrocharge.

 **Evidence**: